gamarrra/gamarrra/README.md

 - 👋 Hi, I’m @gamarrra
 - 👀 My goal is to become a full stack web developer being able to handle each one of the parts related to a web`s Creation and maintenance ().
-- 🌱 I’m currently learning technologies like ASP.NET Web Forms, MVC, WebApi, JavaScript, C#,SQL management, Css Developer, Angular, Typescript
+- 🌱 I’m currently learning technologies like ASP.NET Web Forms, MVC, WebApi, JavaScript, C#,SQL management, Css Developer, Angular, Typescript, Java
 - 💞️ I’m looking to collaborate on worldwide projects!
 - 📫 Reach me via mail to camaralea@gmail.com